 With this in mind, Whannell plays to those fears in his new film, creating an atmosphere of foreboding terror, refusing to reveal the monster hiding in plain sight.

-Whannell says making a modern version of the classic tale was on top of his priorities list when writing the screenplay.
+Whannell says making a modern version of the classic was top of his priorities list when writing the screenplay.

-“I felt a lot of freedom to just mess around with the character and take it down the path I wanted.”
+“I felt a lot of freedom to take it down the path I wanted.”

 Elisabeth Moss is tormented by a presence only she can feel.

-And while that path was a dark one, lead actor Moss is the shining light in a role that endears her further to fans of the horror genre, following up her brief turn in Jordan Peele’s Us.
+Lead actor Moss is the shining light in a role that endears her further to fans of the horror genre.

 Whannell says he couldn’t imagine anyone but Moss as Cecilia.